Chrysler LHS

 The Chrysler LHS is a full-size luxury four-door sedan that was produced by Chrysler for the 1994 through the 2001 model years, with a one-year hiatus for 1998.
 It replaced the Chrysler Imperial and the Chrysler Fifth Avenue as the division's flagship model.
-The LHS was continued for the 2002 model year as the Concorde Limited.
+The LHS was rebadged as the Concorde Limited for the 2002 model year.

-First generation (1994 to 1997)
+First generation (1994–1997)

 Introduced in May 1993 for the 1994 model year, the Chrysler LHS was the top of the line model for the division, as well as the most expensive of the Chrysler LH platform cars.
 All the LH-series models shared a 113.0 in wheelbase and were developed using Chrysler's new computer drafting system.

 The car was differentiated from the division's New Yorker sedan by its bucket leather seats (the New Yorker had a bench seat) and standard features such as alloy wheels that were options on the New Yorker.
 Further differences between the Chrysler LHS and its New Yorker counterpart were a floor console and shifter, five-passenger seating, lack of chrome trim, an upgraded interior, and a sportier image.
 From the 1996 model year on the New Yorker was dropped in favor of a six-passenger option on the LHS.
 The LHS received a minor face change in 1995 when the corporate-wide Pentastar emblem was replaced with the revived Chrysler brand emblem.

 Standard features of the LHS included a 3.5 L EGE 24-valve 214 hp V6 engine, body-colored grille, side mirrors and trim, traction control, aluminum wheels, integrated fog lights, 8-way power-adjustable front seats, premium sound systems with amplifiers, and automatic temperature control.
 Unlike the New Yorker, leather seats were standard.